 Can’t Build Two Troops at the Same Time

 Troops brew one at a time now and have been this way for a while.
 This seems longer, but Supercell actually severely reduced build times throughout 2017.
-Troops are quicker than ever these days.
+Then, the April 2019 cut down on built times, upgrade timers and more, which is awesome.
+We think they’ll reduce things more in early 2020, too.

 Game Crashes & Clouds